-How to uninstall the ActiveToken adware?
+How to uninstall ActiveToken adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is ActiveToken?

-Usually apps like ActiveToken generate ads that, if clicked, open questionable, potentially malicious websites.
-In some cases they cause unwanted downloads, or even installations by running certain scripts.
-Examples of ads adware-type apps generate are pop-up ads, coupons, banners, surveys.
-ActiveToken is designed not only to generate ads but also to promote a fake search engine by changing browser settings.
-In most cases apps like this one change the address of a default search engine, homepage and/or new tab and users cannot remove a certain address from the aforementioned settings unless they uninstall the app that changed them (in this case ActiveToken).
+ActiveToken not only generates ads but also promotes a fake search engine by changing browser settings.
+These apps typically change the address of the default search engine, homepage, and new tab.
+Users cannot remove the modified address from the aforementioned settings unless they uninstall the app that changed them (in this case, ActiveToken).

-Another issue with apps like ActiveToken is that they can be and often are designed to collect browsing data like IP addresses, entered search queries, addresses of visited pages, geolocations, and/or other details.
-Sometimes they can read sensitive details as well.
-The biggest problem is that gathered information could be sold to third parties (potentially cyber criminals) or monetized by developers in other ways.
-Therefore, users of apps like ActiveToken may encounter issues related to browsing safety, online privacy or even become victims of identity theft.
+ActiveToken and similar apps often collect browsing data such as IP addresses, entered search queries, addresses of visited pages, geolocations, and other details.
+Sometimes they can read private, sensitive details as well.
+The information is sold to third parties (potentially, cyber criminals) or monetized by developers in other ways.

 Name | Ads by ActiveToken |